lgbouma/goumlab/content/blog/learning/obs_jupiter.md

 Big disk.
 4 bright points around it.
 Three on the upper right, one to the bottom left.
 Disk has two easily resolved dark bands.
 (In the same plane, roughly, as the 4 moons).
 The 4 points: Io, Europa, Ganymede, Callisto.
+(Which is which?
+I'm not sure yet.
+It will require more observing).

 Europa looks like it's a bit inclined with respect to the plane of the other three (however this is a trick of forced perspective).